 You should consult with your doctor or a qualified ostomy nurse to determine if you need to avoid any foods after your ostomy surgery.

-Next, Darlene mentions she drinks a lot of water every day because that was something her ostomy nurses told her to do.
-“With an ileostomy, you may not be absorbing as much water because you don’t have the same length of bowels anymore,” she says.
+Next, Darlene mentions that she drinks a lot of water every day because her ostomy nurses told her to.
+“With an ileostomy, you may not be absorbing as much water because you don’t have the same length of bowel anymore,” she says.
 “I drink at least 64 oz. of water a day.
 I drive a school bus part-time, and I always take my thermos with me so I can make sure to drink my water.”

-Plus, Darlene regularly takes vitamins to make sure she doesn’t have any nutritional deficiencies with her ileostomy.
+Plus, Darlene regularly takes vitamins to ensure she doesn’t have any nutritional deficiencies due to her ileostomy.

 “Since my ostomy, I’ve just naturally become more conscientious of my health,” she says.